londonappbrewery/flash-chat-flutter/README.md

 - How to use Firebase Cloud Firestore to store and retrieve data on the fly.

+## NOTE
+Original Project had used deprecated widgets which I have replaced with latest changes.

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)